 Commercial end-use

-While Tongan data was available to estimate the percentage of load by end-use for residential accounts, similar data was unavailable for commercial accounts.
+While Tongan data were available to estimate the percentage of load by end-use for residential accounts, similar data were not available for commercial accounts.
 To fill this gap, an energy model was run for a similar climate zone to understand energy end-use within a typical commercial building.
-Using data from an energy audit conducted in the Marshall Islands, an energy model was created to represent a sample office building in Tonga to serve as an energy baseline for commercial buildings.
-An energy baseline is essential to understanding what the current energy consumption is, where the highest consumers are (e.g., HVAC, lights, fans, pumping, etc.), and to calculate potential energy savings associated with identified energy efficiency opportunities.
-Using the eQUEST building energy model the existing operating conditions of air conditioning, lighting, and plug load systems were modeled.
+Using data from an energy audit conducted in Marshall Islands, an energy model was created to represent a sample office building in Tonga to serve as an energy baseline for commercial buildings.
+An energy baseline is essential to understand what the current energy consumption is, where the highest consumers are (e.g. HVAC, lights, fans, pumping, etc.) and to calculate potential energy savings associated with identified energy efficiency opportunities.
+Using the eQUEST building energy model, the existing operating conditions of air-conditioning, lighting and plug load systems were modeled.
 A graphical representation of the building energy model developed in eQUEST is shown in Figure 14.
-The geometry of the buildings was simplified for modeling purposes while still allowing accurate simulations of energy transfer through all surfaces in the building.
+The geometry of the building was simplified for modeling purposes, while still allowing accurate simulations of energy transfer through all surfaces in the building.